essentialprogramming/conference-management-system/README.md

 # Conference-management-system

-In this project we will show how spring data jpa can be used to integrate with postgresql.
+In this project we will show how to use Spring Data Jpa together with Postgresql.

 ### 🌀 Build and run
-Build the application by running clean command followed by install from the maven tool window or run the following command from terminal : `mvn clea install` .
+Build the application by running maven clean command followed by install from the maven tool window or run the following command from terminal : `mvn clean install` .
 Now you can start the application by running Server class in your IDE or by running :
 `java -jar uber-conference-management-system-1.0-SNAPSHOT.jar`